Tregarthen History, Family Crest & Coats of Arms

-Cornwall where they held a family seat as Lords of the Manor of Tregavethen.
-The Cornish influence on English history was quite independent until the 9th century when finally they were subdued by the prevailing Saxons, but was again diminished after the Battle of Hastings in 1066.
-The language of the courts of England was French for the next three centuries and the Norman ambience prevailed.
-But Cornish surnames survived and the family name was first officially referenced in the year 1400 when Thomas Tregarthen held estates in Cornwall.
+The surname Tregarthen was first found in Cornwall where they held a family seat as Lords of the Manor of Tregavethen.
+The family name was first officially referenced in the year 1400 when Thomas Tregarthen held estates in Cornwall.
 However, the village of Tregarthevan was held by Hamelin who was under-tenant to Count of Mortain at the time of the taking of the Domesday Book in 1086 and conjecturally, the family name may also be descended from Hamelin.

 Early History of the Tregarthen family

-Another 59 words (4 lines of text) covering the years 135 and 1350 are included under the topic Early Tregarthen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tregarthen research.
+Another 30 words (2 lines of text) covering the years 135 and 1350 are included under the topic Early Tregarthen History in all our PDF Extended History products and printed products wherever possible.